 Is Homebirth right for you?

-Are you a healthy woman experiencing a normal pregnancy?
+Are you a healthy low-risk woman experiencing a normal pregnancy?

-Do you desire to be an active participant in your prenatal care and birth?
+Do you want to actively participate in your prenatal care and birth?

 Do you normally choose a non-medical approach when it is a safe option?

-Do you want to be supported by your birth team in your desire for a natural birth?
+Do you want to be supported and are you willing to support yourself in your desire for a natural birth?